My Review of the Budget Slimming Ooma VOIP System

 - You plug Ooma into your regular land-line phone and use it without paying any service fees.

-The Cost of Ooma
+The Price of Ooma

 - free calling to anywhere in the U.S.